lericson/pylibmc/docs/behaviors.rst

 Failover
 --------

+Most people desire the classical "I don't really care" type of failover
+support: if a server goes down, just use another one.
+This, sadly, is not an option with libmemcached for the time being.

 When libmemcached introduced a behavior called ``remove_failed``, two other behaviors were deprecated in its stead called ``auto_eject`` and ``failure_limit`` -- this new behavior is a combination of the latter two.
 When enabled, the numeric value is the number of times a server may fail before it is ejected, and when not, no ejection occurs.

+"Ejection" simply means *libmemcached will stop using that server without trying any others.*

+So, if you configure the behaviors ``remove_failed=4`` and ``retry_timeout=10`` and one of your four servers go down for some reason, then the first request to that server will trigger whatever actual error occurred (connection reset, read error, etc), then the subsequent requests to that server within 10 seconds will all raise ``ServerDown``, then again an actual request is made and the cycle repeats until four consequent errors have occurred, at which point ``ServerDead`` will be raised immediately.

+In other words, ``ServerDown`` means that if the server comes back up, it goes into rotation; ``ServerDead`` means that this key is unusable until the client is reset.